 You can report capital gains to HMRC via the Report Capital Gains Tax online service from the government.

-If you usually fill in a tax return, you must also report any capital gains, regardless of whether you've already used the online service.
+If you usually fill in a tax return, you must also report any capital gains, regardless of whether you've already used HMRC's online service.

 You also need to include how you worked out each capital gain.
-If you have lost money through an investment (for example, selling a second home at a loss) you should also include this on your tax return.
+If you have lost money through an investment (for example, selling a second home at a loss) you should also include details of this on your tax return.

 What profits are tax-free?